The Developer's Guide to Web Accessibility Compliance

 UN Convention on the Rights of Persons with Disabilities

-If the site is designed properly with accessibility in mind, search engines tend to index them quickly which in turn can mean better search visibility.
+- SEO: If the site is designed properly with accessibility in mind, that means your site is set up really well, making search engine crawling and indexation easier.
+This in turn gives you better visibility.
 Best practices can equal better productivity.

 The courts ruled against them and Target settled in 2008 for $6 million and attorney’s fees of $3.7+ million.
 Target had to completely redo their site to make it accessible and pay the fine.